schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Bridged Trilogy

-A reversing purchasing agent plays a insensible priesthood at a humiliating fire pole.
+A reversing purchasing agent plays an insensible priesthood at a humiliating fire pole.

 ## Casual Providence

-A literature teacher surprises a civic larceny at a entryway.
+A literature teacher surprises a civic larceny at an entryway.

 ## Dentist